Visitor's Guide To the Pantheon, a Must See Landmark in Paris' Latin Quarter

 I advise getting the 40 minute guided roof tour for an extra 3 euros.
 It's worth the 206 steps.
 A guide takes groups of 50 or so every hour until 5:30 pm.

-Practical Information for Visiting the Pantheon in Paris:
+Practical Information and Tips for Visiting the Pantheon in Paris:

 Address: Place du Panthéon 75005 Paris